LcTools Product Description

 Start, pause, and resume a job.

-Monitor the progress of a job in real-time.
+Monitor the progress of the job in real-time.

 4. LcGenerator

 LcGenerator builds light curve files in bulk for subsequent use with LcViewer and LcSignalFinder.
-For example, LcGenerator can be used to build TESS CTL light curve files for all the stars in a TESS sector typically consisting of 20,000 files.
 A sample application window is shown below:

 Via the application window, you can:

-Specify the settings for the job including the target light curve directory, list of stars to process, time series periods, cadence, flux type, and data point quality filter.
+Set up a job for execution.
+Parameters include the target light curve directory, list of stars to process, time series periods, cadence, flux type, and data point quality filter.

 Start, pause, and resume a job.

-Monitor the progress of a job in real-time.
+Monitor the progress of the job in real-time.

 5. LcReporter

-LcReporter generates Excel reports for signals recorded by LcSignalFinder and LcViewer in addition to pre-recorded signals for project-based and community-based planetary objects of interest (TOIs, CTOIs, K2OIs, and KOIs).
-A partial sample report for candidate signals and associated TTVs recorded by LcSignalFinder in a light curve directory is shown below:
+LcReporter creates Excel reports for signals recorded by LcSignalFinder and LcViewer in addition to reports for mission based and community based signals.
+Signals include TOIs, CTOIs, K2OIs, and KOIs.
+A sample report for signals and associated TTVs recorded by LcSignalFinder is shown below.

 Windows OS (8/10/11).